Unity-Technologies/MeshSyncDCCPlugins/Readme.md

 &nbsp;

-- Polygon mesh, camera, and lighting sync are supported.
 - The polygon mesh's skinning/bone (Armature) and Blendshape will be sent to Unity unchanged.
 Mirror deformers are also supported.
 Other deformers will be ignored.
   - Check "Bake Modifiers" to sync the results of applying all modifiers.
 This will make the Mesh content mostly consistent between  Blender and Unity, but will also result in the loss of Skinning and Blendshape information.
 - Use "Convert To Mesh" to convert objects such as Nurbs into polygons, if they are able to, then sync.
-- Check the "Double Sided" option to make the Mesh double-sided in Unity.
-- Be advised that the negative scale is only partially supported.
-  - If XYZ all have negative values, the Mesh will sync properly, however if only one axis has a negative value Unity will treat the Mesh as though every axis has a negative value.

 ### Modo